Services at Newcastle Cathedral

 This is the principal service of the week, when the Cathedral community gathers together around the altar to celebrate the Holy Communion, recalling the Last Supper which Jesus shared with his friends on the night before he died, in which he told them to break bread together and to share the cup of wine in remembrance of him.
 Hymns are sung, in term time the Choir sings a setting of parts of the service, there are bible readings, a sermon and prayers before we share the sacrament together.
 Mainly modern language is used.
 This service lasts approximately 75 minutes.

-5.30 pm Mondays, Tuesdays, Wednesdays, and Thursdays during term time
+5:30 pm Mondays, Tuesdays, Wednesdays, Thursdays and Fridays during term time

 The Cathedral Choir (or sometimes a visiting Choir) takes the principal part in this service, in which Psalms are sung, two readings are taken from the bible, the Song of Mary (Magnificat), the Song of Simeon (Nunc dimittis) and an anthem are sung, and prayers offered.
 The congregation is invited to listen and let the music lift up the heart to God.
 The traditional language of the Book of Common Prayer is used.
 This service lasts between 40 minutes (weekdays) to 1 hour (Sundays).

-5.30 pm Fridays (also Mondays, Tuesdays, Wednesdays and Thursdays out of term); 4.00 pm Sundays out of term
+Mondays, Tuesdays, Wednesdays, Thursdays, Fridays out of term; 4:00 pm Sundays out of term